 Accommodation: Most of the routes up both mountains depend largely on camping and accommodation is in the form of tents.
 There are exceptions though as some routes depend on huts/cabin as a way of accommodation.
 The Marangu route on Mount Kilimanjaro is a good example of the routes that depend solely on dormitory styled huts.

 Difficulty and Technicality: these two mountains are not too different as they do not demand too much in terms of technical levels.
 Mount Kilimanjaro is walkable for most of the part.
 Mount Kenya, on the other hand, is a manageable trek, especially if you, choose Point Lenana as your summit point.
 Batian, the true summit of Mount Kenya, rises a little bit higher than Point Lenana at 5,199 meters (17,057 feet) and it offers rock and ice climbing that pushes even experienced mountaineers to the edge.

-Crowds: Compared with Mount Kilimanjaro, Mount Kenya’s trails to be more tranquil and quieter as it is not as popular as Mount Kilimanjaro especially during the less-popular wet seasons of March-June and October-December.
+Crowds: Compared with Mount Kilimanjaro, Mount Kenya’s trails are more tranquil and quieter as it is not as popular as Mount Kilimanjaro, especially during the less-popular wet seasons of March-June and October-December.
 Lesser traffic means less litter, noise, people at the summit and competition for beds at the huts.